 3D scanners are changing how we make, design, and see the world.
-Based on 3D scanning technologies such as laser triangulation or structured light scanning, these scanners create entire 3D models based on physical objects in just seconds!
+By projecting lasers or structured light, these scanners create entire 3D digitized models of physical objects in just seconds!

-To rank the best 3D scanners, we used criteria such as scan quality and price-performance ratio, as well as any personal feedback the team had on the scanners.
+To rank the best 3D scanners, we used criteria such as scan quality and price-performance ratio, ease of use, versatility, and more.
 We grouped the scanners by price range: cheap 3D scanners under $1,000; medium priced 3D scanners under $10,000; and industrial 3D scanners over $10,000.

 - We have also ranked the best DIY 3D scanners

 - We also have a guide to the best 3D scanning apps for your smartphone.